 Your shares will be voted as you indicate.
-If you return the proxy card but you do not indicate your voting preferences, then your shares will not be voted with respect to any proposal other than the ratification of our auditors.
+If you return the proxy card but you do not indicate vour voting preferences, then your shares will not be voted with respect to any proposal other than the ratification of our auditors.
 The Board and management do not intend to present any matters at this time at the annual meeting other than those outlined in the notice of the annual meeting.
 Should any other matter requiring a vote of shareholders arise, shareholders returning the proxy card confer upon the individuals designated as proxies discretionary authority to vote the shares represented by such proxy on any such other matter in accordance with their best judgment.

-Q: Can I change my vote?
+O: Can I change my vote?

 Yes.
 If you are a shareholder of record, you may revoke or change your vote at any time before the proxy is exercised by filing a notice of revocation with the Secretary of the Company or mailing a proxy bearing a later date, submitting your proxy again by telephone or over the Internet.
-For shares you hold beneficially in "street name," you may change your vote by submitting new voting
+For shares you hold beneficially in "street name," you may change your vote by submitting new voting instructions to your broker, bank or other nominee or, if you have obtained a legal proxy from your broker, bank or other nominee giving you the right to vote your shares, by participating in the meeting.
+In either case, the powers of the proxy holders will be suspended if you participate in the meeting and so request, although participation in the meeting will not by itself revoke a previously granted proxy.

-Q: How are we soliciting this proxy?
+O: How are we soliciting this proxy?

 We are soliciting this proxy on behalf of our Board of Directors and will pay all expenses associated with this solicitation.
-In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by instructions to your broker, bank or other nominee or, if you have obtained a legal proxy from your broker, bank or other nominee giving you the right to vote your shares, by participating in the meeting.
-In either case, the powers of the proxy holders will be suspended if you participate in the meeting and so request, although participation in the meeting will not by itself revoke a previously granted proxy.

-telephone, facsimile or other electronic means.
+In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by telephone, facsimile or other electronic means.
 We will also, upon request, reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their reasonable out-of-pocket expenses for forwarding proxy materials to the beneficial owners of our stock and to obtain proxies.

-Q: Will shareholders be asked to vote on any other matters?
+O: Will shareholders be asked to vote on any other matters?

 To the knowledge of the Company and its management, shareholders will vote only on the matters described in this proxy statement.
 However, if any other matters properly come before the meeting, the persons designated as proxies will vote on those matters in the manner they consider appropriate.

 If your shares are registered in your own name (instead of through a broker or other nominee), sign up to receive proxy materials in the future by accessing the Internet or via electronic delivery by visiting the following website: www.proxyvote.com.

-Q: If I previously signed up to receive shareholder materials, including proxy statements and annual reports, by mail and wish to access these materials via the Internet or via electronic delivery in the future, what should I do?
+O: If I previously signed up to receive shareholder materials, including proxy statements and annual reports, by mail and wish to access these materials via the Internet or via electronic delivery in the future, what should I do?